-The study design is presented in figure 1.
+The study design is presented in Figure 1.
 Participants were recruited from April 2014 to March 2015.
 Fifty-five patients were screened for entry to the study.
-Fifteen subjects were not eligible - most commonly for not completing the assessment process.
+Fifteen subjects were not eligible; most commonly for not completing the assessment process.
 Forty patients were eligible and signed the consent form.

-Fig 1: Trial profile, recruitment, and progress of study participants.
+Figure 1: Trial profile, recruitment, and progress of study participants.
 Trial subjects were assessed at baseline (day zero), and at the end of the first, Third, and sixth month for MA use, other substance use, general health, craving, and retention rate.
-Participant numbers at each phase of the protocol are provided.
+Participant numbers at each phase of the protocol are provided

 Patients' demographic data are presented in Table 1.
 The mental health index of patients at the onset of treatment and follow-up on the first and third months are presented in Table 2.

 The mental health index of patients at the beginning of the study in the group prescribed for them was not significantly different from that of the control group.
-However, one month later and in the follow up of the three months, this index had a significant difference in the two groups;

-Table 1: Demographics characteristics and stratification factors of participant
+However, one month later and in the follow up of the three months, this index had a significant difference in the two groups; the modafinil group had a considerable improvement compared to the control group that could be due to the effect of modafinil on improving these indicators (P< 0.05).
+Table 1: Demographic characteristics and stratification factors of participant